Shippable/docs/sources/platform/management/subscription/integrations.md

 ## Adding an integration to your Subscription

-If you want to add an existing account integration to your Subscription, please follow [instructions here](/platform/tutorial/integration/howto-crud-integration/#adding-integration-to-a-subscription).
+Follow [instructions here](/platform/tutorial/integration/howto-crud-integration/#adding-integration-to-a-subscription) to create a subscription integration

 ## Edit your Subscription integration